My setup

 Design work.
 Most design production happens inside the Adobe suite.
 In order of fondness: Illustrator for vectors and one-off layouts, Photoshop for pixels, InDesign for books.
 (I’m warming up to the Affinity suite, but don’t see myself using it for day-to-day work at the moment.)

 Utilities.
-Whenever it’s time to upgrade my MacBook Pro, I am struck by selective amnesia and end up with the entry-level disk option, so free space is always in short supply.
-Apps like Gemini 2 and DaisyDisk, as well as a slew of tricks, help me manage it.
+Whenever it’s time to upgrade my MacBook Pro, I am struck by selective amnesia and end up with the entry-level storage option, so free space is always in short supply.
+Apps like DaisyDisk, as well as a slew of tricks, help me manage it.

 On my desk.
-I keep the laptop perched on top of a Nextstand K2, and use an external Apple keyboard and trackpad.
+The laptop is perched on top of a Nextstand K2, and I use an external Apple keyboard and trackpad.